Home News Nigerian Government Pushes “IMF-Debt-Free” Media Narrative As Nigeria Becomes Africa’s Largest World Bank Debtor

 Adding to the narrative, Tinubu’s regime has recently promoted the claim that Nigeria no longer needs foreign loans, citing the “surpassing” of its 2025 revenue target.

-The renewed emphasis on Nigeria’s IMF-debt-free status reinforced the impression among citizens that the Tinubu-led regime is reducing the nation’s external debt to a sustainable level.
+The renewed emphasis on Nigeria’s IMF-debt-free status reinforced the impression among citizens that the Tinubu-led regime is reducing the nation’s external debt to a sustainable level, whereas, in 2024, Nigeria became Africa’s largest debtor and the third-largest debtor globally to the World Bank’s International Development Association (IDA).

-However, it is important to note that Tinubu has since sought a $1.75 billion loan from the World Bank, on top of the $632 million already borrowed from the institution in late March 2025.
+Similarly, in early September 2025, Tinubu sought a fresh $1.75 billion loan from the World Bank, in addition to the $632 million already borrowed from the institution in late March 2025.

 In response to @NigeriaStories’ post, Nigerians on X expressed scepticism, highlighting the growing volume of loans being taken from bilateral lenders such as Japan, China, India, and Germany, as well as from the World Bank.